ttumiel/autocoder/README.md

 ### Creating a ChatGPT Plugin

 You can easily create and demo a ChatGPT plugin using the included server.
-First, install the additional server requirements using `pip install -e .[server]`.
+First, install the additional server requirements using `pip install chat2func[server]`.
 Then, define the functions you want ChatGPT to be able to use, expose them with the server and connect to them from ChatGPT.
 Visit http://localhost:3333/ to see the available functions.

 ```python
 from chat2func.server import FunctionServer